crf8472/libarcstk/DESIGN.md

 - Any header file only declares symbols that are intentionally part of its API.
   Symbols in a header may not exist "by accident" or for "technical reasons".
-  If you absolutely must provide a symbol in a header that is not considered part of the public API enclose it in a namespace ``details``.
+  If you absolutely must provide a symbol in a header that is not considered part of the public API enclose it in the namespace ``arcstk::details``.
   Of course forward declared implementation pointers are ok.
 - Non-public files (such as .tpp files with template implementations) reside in a directory ``details`` within the top-level include directory.
+- If it is not part of the public API but needs to be tested, move it to a separate header in the source directory and include that by the test class.
+  Prefix the header filename with the name of the doxygen module the header contributes to followed by an underscore ``_``.

 ## Dependencies